Even in our modern and digitized world, there is still no substitute for human ingenuity.

 There’s no need to disclose anything too personal on your social channels, though.
 You can show your hometown but never your house.
 Drop contacts you use only for work, and that should do the trick.
 Exposing too much of yourself will make you vulnerable to fraud and cyber-attacks.

 Take note that your profile is not enough – you must remind them of yourself often and share high-quality, authentic, creative, well-structured, and timely delivered content.

 There’s a lot of content out there, so you must be sure you don’t get lost in your audience’s feed.

 As a writer and creative person, you probably have lots of ideas going through your head all the time.
 Why not tidy them all up and make a series of posts?

 Finally, after getting familiar with your content and even admiring you for your personality and creativity, people might want to interact more with you.

 Be engaging with your followers.
-Like and respond to their comments, create polls for them to vote in, and most importantly, invite them to sign up on your mailing list, wherein you can send them updates, newsletters, and other dispatches.
+Like and respond to their comments, create polls for them to vote in, and invite them to sign up on your mailing list, wherein you can send them updates, newsletters, and other dispatches.

 Covering all Social Media Bases

 Surely, there are lots of ways and strategies to develop and improve your social media profiles and overall presence.

 But the basic steps go down to what you can find above.
 Being available in more than one online space, knowing how each platform works, and building up your profile are the essential things to get you noticed.